Learning Fairer Representations with FairVIC: Evaluation

 Other comparable methods are generally not as effective as FairVIC, each exhibiting different shortcomings.
 For instance, MetaFair often struggles to improve even upon the baseline in cumulative absolute difference from the ideal value, and many techniques struggle to balance the improvements across all fairness metrics, often prioritising Equalised and Absolute Odds over Disparate Impact, particularly in the Adult Income dataset.
 Similarly, FairMixUp, though initially promising and achieving second place after FairVIC in the COMPAS and German Credit datasets, fails to maintain its performance on the Adult Income dataset, where its results only just beat the baseline.
 In many cases, such as FairMixUp on the COMPAS and German Credit datasets, comparable techniques improve fairness but at the cost of accuracy, failing to achieve a balanced tradeoff.
+Exponentiated Gradient Reduction (EGR) sees similar struggles.
+While performing the best in terms of each individual fairness metric in the COMPAS dataset, it does this at the expense of accuracy, where it sees a drop of $15.83\%$ in accuracy.
+Further to this, EGR then performs poorly on the Adult Income dataset, only achieving a disparate impact of 0.4602, suggesting inability to generalise across datasets.

-Overall, FairVIC’s ability to consistently balance the trade-off between fairness and accuracy, adapt to various datasets, and handle all fairness metrics comprehensively makes it the most effective method.
-Its consistent performance across different datasets, as evidenced by the lowest cumulative absolute error in performance and fairness, solidifies its superiority over other comparable methods.
+Following this paper’s objective to create an approach that performs well across multiple fairness metrics without significantly compromising accuracy, we find that FairVIC demonstrates a consistent ability to balance fairness and accuracy across diverse datasets.
+Its adaptability, strong performance on all fairness metrics, and robustness to dataset shifts position it as the most effective method overall.
+This is further supported by its consistently low cumulative absolute error across both fairness and performance measures, highlighting its advantage over existing in-processing techniques.